tvlad1234/pico-rv32ima/README.md

 The hardware and emulator configuration can be modified in the [rv32_config.h](pico-rv32ima/rv32_config.h) file.
 SDIO interface is also supported for the SD card.

 The SD card needs to be formatted as FAT32 or exFAT.
-I tested block sizes from 1024 to 4096 bytes and they all worked.
-The Linux kernel and filesystem are provided in the [Image](Image) file (which comes from [this repository](https://github.com/cnlohr/mini-rv32ima-images)).
+Block sizes from 1024 to 4096 bytes are confirmed to be working.
+A prebuilt Linux kernel and filesystem image is provided in [this file](linux/Image).
 It must be placed in the root of the SD card.
+If you want to build the image yourself, you need to run `make` in the [linux](linux) folder.
+This will clone the buildroot source tree, apply the necessary config files and and build the kernel and system image.

 ## What it does
 On startup, the emulator will copy the Linux image into RAM.
 After a few seconds, Linux kernel messages will start streaming on the console.
 The boot process takes about two and a half minutes.